aarif-12/Yt_Sumamrizer/nextjs-project-setup-main/youtube_summarizer/README.md

 2. Review the project structure and code comments
 3. Test with different videos and settings
 4. Ensure all dependencies are properly installed

----

-**Built with ❤️ for the AI community**

-*Transform any YouTube video into actionable insights with the power of offline AI.*